 Like any other performing investment, it carries a high level of investment risk.
 Loans and lousy investment performance may result in a decline in cash value and the loss of a portion of your initial investment.
 However, an insured typically buys variable life insurance to have control over their assets and a Variable life insurance death payout in addition to lifetime coverage.

-The Benefits and Drawbacks of Variable Life Insurance
+The Benefits and Drawbacks of Variable whole life insurance policy

 Variable life insurance is quite popular among Americans, but it, like any other policy, has its own set of advantages and disadvantages.
 Everything depends on what you’re searching for in a policy and if the benefits or downsides are more vital to you.